Q: Why should I participate in the Semester in D.C. Program?

 - Search the two Pitt-password-protected Employer Lists for externships that might interest you.
 We have an SDC Employer List with websites, application information, and alumni contacts for externship employers with which we have connections and an SDC Unaffiliated Employer Information document with the names and websites of other potential externship sites.

-- E-mail Professor Baylis at email@example.com to let her know of your interest in the program, discuss externship employer possibilities, and begin receiving externship opportunity announcements through the Semester in D.C.
+- E-mail Professor Roberts at firstname.lastname@example.org to let him know of your interest in the program, discuss externship employer possibilities, and begin receiving externship opportunity announcements through the Semester in D.C.
 Program email list.
-Professor Baylis can provide you with more information about past Semester in D.C.
+Professor Roberts can provide you with more information about past Semester in D.C.
 Program employers, as well as connecting you to Semester in D.C.
 Program alumni and other Washington-area alumni and practitioners.

 - Meet with professors who teach in your areas of interest.
 They may be able to help you think about your goals and interests and identify potential employers, and knowledgeable alumni.